 Asian Languages and Cultures Major

-Students may apply for (but are not guaranteed) language credit towards the major for courses taken while studying abroad (Placement test upon return in required.)
+Students may apply for (but are not guaranteed) language credit towards the major for courses taken while studying abroad (placement testing upon return is required).
 Pending departmental review of relevant course materials and the approval of the director of undergraduate studies, up to 2 humanities courses taken while studying abroad may also be counted toward the major.
-For more information about the review process, please contact the director of undergraduate studies and refer to the relevant section of the department's website.
+For more information about the review process, please contact the director of undergraduate studies.

 Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.